robbyrenz/Note-Taking-Website/README.md

 # A Note-Taking Website
-This Python program is just a simple note-taking website, which is persistent, made using Flask.
+This Python program is just a some website that lets you take notes and stores it in the server, making it persistent.
+Made using Flask web framework.